EmergeTools/emerge-android/gradle-plugin/README.md

 #### General

+- Root-project configuration is no longer supported.
+Users should move the Emerge plugin's configuration to the application module(s) they wish to use with Emerge.
 - Top-level `buildType` field has been removed in favor of per-product `buildType` setting
   - We recommend setting any existing `buildType` values as `size.buildType`.
-- Top-level `performanceProjectPath` has been moved to `performance.perfProjectPath`.
+- Top-level `performanceProjectPath` has been moved to `performance.projectPath`.

 #### VCS